microsoft/SparseSC/docs/azure_batch.md

 ### Executing the Batch Job

 In the following Python script, a Batch configuration is created and the batch job is executed with Azure Batch.
-Note that the Batch Account and Storage Account details can be provided directly to the BatchConfig, with default values taken from the system environment.
+Note that in the following script, the various Batch Account and Storage Account credentials are taken from system environment varables, as in the [super-batch readme](https://github.com/jdthorpe/batch-config#step-4-create-the-required-azure-resources).

 ```python
 import os